 Safe lenses – The better sports sunglasses have thicker lenses that offer impact resistance against anything that may hit the lens (branches, stones, etc), with the best sports sunglass lenses being made of 2mm thick polycarbonate

 Lens coating – Good lenses have options such as hydrophobic coatings (which shed sweat and water) or anti-fog coatings

-I use Rudy Project Rydon Sunglasses.
-These glasses have transition lenses with my prescription.
-Admittedly, they are not cheap but have had them now for four years, I can not recommend them highly enough.
+I use Rudy Project Rydon prescription sunglasses with transition lenses.
+Admittedly, they are not cheap, but I have had them now for four years, and I can not recommend them highly enough.